locationtech/geogig/doc/manual/source/repo/storage.rst

 * ``postgres.bytecache.concurrencyLevel``: Hint to indicate the desired number of concurrent updates without contention.
 Actual concurrency may vary based on internal structure.
 Defaults to 16.
 * ``postgres.bytecache.expireSeconds``: If specified, cache entries will be removed after the given number of seconds have passed.
 This is not set by default, so entries do not expire from the cache.

-Additionally, each repository can be tuned by adjusting the batch size of get and put requests by adjusting the following configuration options:
+Additionally, each repository can be tuned by adjusting the batch size of ``GET`` and ``PUT`` requests by adjusting the following configuration options.

 * ``postgres.getAllBatchSize``: The maximum number of objects to retrieve from the database in a single request.
-If the number of objects that need to be fetched exceed the batch size, the job will be split into multiple tasks that can be run on multiple threads if they are available.
+If the number of objects that need to be fetched exceed the batch size, the job will be split into multiple tasks that can be run on multiple threads, if they are available.
 * ``postgres.putAllBatchSize``: The maximum number of objects to insert into the database in a single request.
-If the number of objects that need to be inserted exceed the batch size, the job will be split into multiple tasks that can be run on multiple threads if they are available.
+If the number of objects that need to be inserted exceed the batch size, the job will be split into multiple tasks that can be run on multiple threads, if they are available.

 Database set up
 ---------------

-Geogig will create the needed tables the first time it's used against a given database.
+GeoGig will create the necessary tables the first time it's used against a given database.
 However, the database and user/role must already exist in PostgreSQL.
-You can use a pre-existing PostgreSQL role with administrative access to an existing database, or you can run the following steps and SQL script to create the geogig database and tables first:
+You can use a pre-existing PostgreSQL role with administrative access to an existing database or you can run the following steps and SQL script to create the GeoGig database and tables first.

 :download:`geogig_postgres.sql <geogig_postgres.sql>`